stelligent/config-lint/example-files/config/README.md

 TODO
 * CloudFront resource !Metadata['AWS::CloudFront::Authentication'].nil?
 How to specify in Terraform?
-* ELB must access logging should be enabled

 * IamManagedPolicyNotActionRule  - How is this different than a plain IamPolicy?
 * IamManagedPolicyNotResourceRule